adhirajms/FIFA-Machine-Learning/README.md

 # Predicting FIFA Video Game Player Ratings

-This project is a part of the Machine Learning and Predictive Analytics Class (31009) at the University of Chicago's Master in Science in Analytics Program.
+This project is a part of the Machine Learning and Predictive Analytics Class (MScA 31009) at the University of Chicago's Master in Science in Analytics Program.

 ## Project Intro/Objective